Donald Trump Sued By New York, Claiming Trump Used His Charity To Pay Off Business Debts, Decorate His Golf Club

 President Donald Trump is being sued for illegal conduct at his personal charity.
-A laundry list of information is expected to be released as the court proceedings begin to mount.
+A laundry list of information is expected to be released as the court proceedings being to mount.
 The lawsuit involving Donald Trump could bring an end to some of the president’s business practices.

-According to the Washington Post, Donald Trump, along with his three eldest children, are defendants in the case.
+According to the Washington Post, Donald Trump, along with his three eldest children are defendants in the case.
 The lawsuit is the latest in a slew of indictments tied to President Donald Trump.

 Barbara Underwood of the New York attorney general’s office filed the lawsuit against Donald Trump.
-News that a case against President Donald Trump has been filed comes just days after the president’s historical sit down with North Korean dictator Kim Jong-un.
+News that a case against President Donald Trump has been filed comes just days after Donald Trump’s historical sit down with North Korean dictator Kim Jong Un.

-Barbara Underwood’s case against President Donald Trump alleges that he and his three eldest children have repeatedly misused funds from his personal charity.
-The report states that Donald Trump applied funds from the Donald J. Trump Foundation to some of his business dealings, decorated one of his golf clubs, and conducted various giveaways.
+Barbara Underwood’s case against President Donald Trump alleges that Trump and his three eldest children have repeatedly misused funds from his personal charity.
+The report states that Donald Trump applied funds from the Donald J. Trump Foundation to some of his business dealings, decorate one of his golf clubs, and conducted various giveaways.

-The lawsuit goes on to allege that Donald Trump and his children Ivanka, Donald Jr., and Eric Trump all violated federal tax laws.
-The Donald J. Trump Foundation failed to meet basic fiduciary duties, while not ensuring that all of the assets were used in compliance with the law.
+The lawsuit goes on to allege that Donald Trump and his children Ivanka, Donald Jr. and Eric Trump all violated federal tax laws.
+The Donald J. Trump Foundation failed to meet basic fiduciary duties, while not ensuring that all of the assets were used in compliance of the law.

 President @realDonaldTrump says he will not settle a lawsuit announced by NY AG. pic.twitter.com/0HHCuDpRNh